-Have your HR team sit with interviewers on a regular basis to make sure everyone is on the same page.
-Practise some mock interviews.
-This also presents a great opportunity to fix any arrogant interviewer attitudes, and encourages dialogue between HR and line managers.
+Have your HR team sit with interviewers regularly to make sure everyone is on the same page.
+Practise mock interviewing.
+It presents an excellent opportunity to fix any arrogant interviewer attitudes and encourages dialogue between HR and line managers.

-Bad hiring practices #8: Checking references after a job offer has been made
+Bad hiring practices #9: Checking references after making a job offer

 Reference checks should be considered a critical part of the interview process.
 It is the lazy interviewer that forgets to check them before an offer goes out.

 References are your final verification of a candidates’ past job performance.
 It would be an unprofessional situation, were you to revoke an offer because of something you discover later on in a reference check.

 None of this is rocket science, and yet bad hiring practices can be found in nearly every level of organisations.
 The hiring process is already long and involved; bad hiring practices makes keeping the right candidate engaged even harder.
 By fixing a flawed hiring process, you can vastly impact the quality of hires made and improve the experience for future and current employees.